 Intranet content is at the heart of what makes an intranet effective.
 There are best practices for your intranet content you should consider.
-It should:
+When managed correctly, your content should:

 - Meet your objectives for the intranet

 - Support your user’s goals

-There are several types of content you may want to include as part of your intranet content planning and management strategy.
+There are several intranet content types you may want to include as part of your intranet content planning and management strategy.